 Of all life in the known universe, humans are the only ones known to be greedy (take more than they need) or deliberately malicious.
-Yes, most of us are vacuous creatures and need good advice but I suggest we need to work out who and what we are and our standards along with our limitations before we get to the ridiculous stage of putting all we have learned over the millennia in the hands of a few.
+Yes, most of us are vacuous creatures and need good advice but I suggest we need to work out who and what we are and what our standards are, along with our limitations before we get to the ridiculous stage of putting all we have learned over the millennia in the hands of a few.